 - Choices for High School: The International Baccalaureate (IB) and the Advanced Placement Program (AP) - Family Liaison Office, Department of State.

-- International Baccalaureate (IB) Programs in the Washington, DC, area - Family Liaison Office, Department of State.
+- International Baccalaureate (IB) Programs in the Washington, DC, area - Mid-Atlantic Association of IB World Schools

-- International Baccalaureate Organization - Information on the IB Diploma, Middle Years, and the Primary Years Programmes.
+- International Baccalaureate Organization - Information on the IB Diploma, Middle Years, and the Primary Years Programs.

 Financial Aid and Scholarships